-Sometimes just walking into a hazy dorm room can make you feel a little high, way before anyone even offers you a hit.
-And if you hang around at enough concerts, at some point you're bound to wonder if you're somehow a bit high as you leave a show.
+Sometimes just walking into a hazy dorm room can make you feel like you're high, way before anyone even offers you a hit.
+And if you hang around at enough concerts, at some point you're bound to wonder if you're somehow a bit high as you leave a show even if you didn't smoke.
 But can you really get stoned just from being around someone else who's smoking?

 According to anecdotal evidence, the answer is something like, "Absolutely, yes, it happens all the time."
 After all, shotgunning weed — taking a huge hit, inhaling a bit, and then exhaling into your partner's mouth — is a popular move among couples.
 So we know it is definitely possible to get high without smoking directly.
 But whether or not it can happen unintentionally is a different story.